 Hospital Performance Differences by Ownership

-Our study of the effect of ownership, size, and teaching status on overall performance revealed that not-for-profit church-owned hospitals have had the greatest success achieving balanced excellence, but that no one size or teaching status category is superior on all performance metrics.
+Our studies on the effect of ownership, size, and teaching status on overall performance revealed that not-for-profit church-owned hospitals have had the greatest success achieving balanced excellence, but that no one size or teaching status category is superior on all performance metrics.